Look to the Future

 Imagine by Kia Concept — Geneva

-Kia introduced an all-electric concept car at this year’s Geneva Motor show.
+Kia introduced an all-electric concept car at the 2019 Geneva Motor Show.
 Described as the company’s first look at a 4-passenger car designed from inception to be electric.
 The Imagine by Kia features a low-mounted, induction-charged battery pack and a compact electric drivetrain.
 In comparison, the Kia eNiro electric crossover is based on existing architecture adapted to electric propulsion.
 Not unexpectedly, the concept is designed as a boldly-styled crossover — clearly futuristic while retaining some of Kia’s signature design cues.

 Imagine by Kia Concept

 “Automotive design is about capturing the heart and making it beat that bit faster for that bit longer.
 We believe that there’s absolutely no reason why that should change simply because the car is electric,” said Gregory Guillaume, vice president of design for Kia Motors Europe.
 Imagine by Kia features a new interpretation of Kia’s tiger nose grille with an illuminated tiger mask that surrounds the LED headlight units and includes a floating horizontal element.
 The front turn signals high on the edge of the hood feature glowing elements that float in clear acrylic, and the windshield and roof are created from a single piece of glass.